chrissound/GitChapter/README.md

 4+4
 }}}
 ```
-will run the code within a GHCi session and output the results (thanks to https://github.com/byorgey/BlogLiterately).
+related to Haskell, will run the code within a GHCi session and output the results (thanks to https://github.com/byorgey/BlogLiterately).
 The optionalSessionId is a random string you can choose to 'persist' a GHCi process between tags.

 ## Limitations

 - The branch that will be rendered is hardcoded to be `master`
 - Modifying old chapters requires doing a git rebase on that project - which may present some difficulty for the usual git collaberation (as you are basically rewriting git repo history).
 However changes can be shared by using additional git branches.
 - Not able to escape tags - so there may be issues if you use text tags like `{{example}}`.